White-fronted Bee-eater

 Merops bullockoides

 The white-fronted bee-eater will cling like a woodpecker with spread tail to the side of a mud bank to feed young or to sunbathe.
 Nests are burrowed into the side of a sandy hill or bank.
-The right 3rd row photo was taken in Selous (11-17), courtesy of Paul Oliver.
-The bird with dragonfly was photographed in Arusha NP (2-08), courtesy of Karine Van der Vurst.
+The right 3rd row photo was taken in Selous, courtesy of Paul Oliver.
+The left bird wit dragon fly is courtesy of Frank Priscus Shirima; the right was photographed in Arusha NP, courtesy of Karine Van der Vurst.
 The other photos were taken in Ngaramtoni, Ilboru, TGT-Arusha, Lengijave and Oldonyo Sambu.
 Click the photo above to see 22 enlargements including juveniles and immatures.

 Fact Sheet